Operations Clarity

 What a better approach looks like

-A calmer approach is to identify the one friction point creating the most drag right now and solve that one fully first.
+A clearer approach is to identify the one friction point creating the most drag right now and solve that one fully first.

 • Clarify ownership for a recurring task.